Pinched theorem and the reverse Yau's inequalities for compact K\"{a}hler-Einstein manifolds: Introduction

 Using Theorem \ref{formula}, we can also confirm Yau's conjecture and Siu-Yang's conjecture for small absolute value of the holomorphic sectional curvatures at some point in $M$.

-\begin{theorem} Let $M$ be a compact K\"{a}hler-Einstein manifold of dimension $n$. \begin{enumerate} \item [1)] Suppose that $M$ is with positive holomorphic sectional curvature and $Ric_{i\bar{j}}=g_{i\bar{j}}$.
-If there exists a point $x\in M$ such that for all planes $p\subseteq T_x(M)$ invariant by $J$, then $M$ is holomorphically isometric to $\mathbb{P}^n$. \item [2)] Suppose that $M$ is with negative holomorphic sectional curvature and $Ric_{i\bar{j}}=-g_{i\bar{j}}$.
-If there exists a point $x\in M$ such that for all planes $p\subseteq T_x(M)$ invariant by $J$, then $M$ is holomorphically isometric to a ball quotient. \end{enumerate} \end{theorem}
+\begin{theorem} Let $(M^n, g)$ be a compact K\"{a}hler-Einstein manifold with Ricci curvature $\mu\neq 0$. \begin{enumerate} \item [1)] Suppose that $M$ is with positive holomorphic sectional curvature.
+If for all $x\in M$ and for all planes $p\subseteq T_x(M)$ invariant by $J$, then $M$ is holomorphically isometric to $\mathbb{P}^n$. \item [2)] Suppose that $M$ is with negative holomorphic sectional curvature.
+If for all $x\in M$ and for all planes $p\subseteq T_x(M)$ invariant by $J$, then $M$ is holomorphically isometric to a ball quotient. \end{enumerate} \end{theorem}